calyxir/calyx/tools/calyx-pass/manual.md

 ## App

-The explorer interface responds to key commands in two main categories: Analysis and Movement.
+The explorer interface responds to key commands in two categories.

-### Analysis
+### Exploration

 | Command | Description |
 | --- | ----------- |